[JLPT grammar] The difference between なんか and なんて

 There is no such thing as drinking alcohol on the job.

-But you use なんか right after a noun, and you can’t use なんか after an adjective or verb.
+You use なんか right after a noun, and you can’t use なんか after an adjective or verb.

-◎お酒なんてありえません。(お酒; noun)
+お酒なんてありえません。(お酒; noun)

 ◎お酒を飲むなんてありえません。(飲む; verb)